prometheus/proposals/proposals/0070-binop-fill-modifier.md

 ## Why

 The current behavior of Prometheus' vector-to-vector binary operations is to drop series that do not have a matching counterpart on the other side of the operation.
-While this is often the desired behavior, there are cases (as outlined in https://github.com/prometheus/prometheus/issues/13625 and discussed in other places) where users want to treat missing series as having a specific default value (e.g., `0` in the face of addition), allowing for outputs in cases where operands are known to have incomplete series sets.
+While this is often the desired behavior, there are cases (as outlined in https://github.com/prometheus/prometheus/issues/13625 and discussed in other places) where users want to treat missing series as having a specific default value (e.g., `0` in the face of addition) and still create outputs for their label sets.

 Examples: